irgipaulius/hyper_viewer/README.md

 Prototype HLS-capable video viewer using Vue and Nextcloud components.
 This app will detect pre-generated HLS proxies and play them with Shaka Player.

+## Installation (No Build Required!)
+1. ☁ Clone this into your `apps` folder of your Nextcloud
+2. 🔧 Fix file ownership: `chown -R www:www hyper_viewer/`
+3. ✅ Enable the app through the app management of your Nextcloud
+4. 🎉 Ready to use!

+**Note**: Build files are committed to the repository, so no Node.js or build step is required on the server.

 ## Development Setup
-1. ☁ Clone this into your `apps` folder of your Nextcloud
-2. 👩‍💻 In a terminal, run the command `make dev-setup` to install the dependencies
-3. 🏗 Then to build the Javascript whenever you make changes, run `make build-js`
-4. ✅ Enable the app through the app management of your Nextcloud
-5. 🎉 Partytime!
+If you want to modify the frontend:
+1. 📦 Install dependencies: `npm install`
+2. 🔨 Build for development: `npm run dev` or `npm run watch`
+3. 🚀 Build for production: `npm run build`
+4. 📤 Commit the updated `js/` files

 ## Server Deployment
 After `git pull` on your server (as root), run this command: